United States Army Aviation Branch: Birth of Army Aviation Branch (April 1983)

 Army Aviation's role of providing the indispensable vertical dimension to the modern battlefield has become universally recognized.
 For example, during operations in Grenada, Panama, and the Persian Gulf region, Army Aviation played major and decisive roles.
 One of the first blows of Operation Desert Storm was struck by Army Aviation.
 Apache helicopters destroyed key Iraqi early warning radar sites and thus opened the air corridors to Baghdad for the bombing campaign that preceded the ground war.
 Then during the 100 hours of ground combat, Army helicopters dominated nighttime operations.

 The decreased military budgets following the end of the Cold War forced both the Army and Army Aviation to downsize.
 Army Aviation's response was to develop the "Aviation Restructure Initiative", a plan to decrease the size of the force while continuing to provide a capable, ready force.
 By the late 1990s, continuing deficiencies and unintended results of the ARI led to a series of aviation plans as key pieces of the Army-wide modernization and transformation.
 In 2003, the Aviation Branch assumed overall responsibility for unmanned aerial vehicles within the Army.
 Operations since Desert Storm showed the versatility and flexibility of Army Aviation.
 Examples were uses of AH-64 Apaches in peacekeeping operations in the Balkans as a deterrent to mobs threatening fellow citizens or paramilitary groups trying to remove weapons from agreed cantonments.
 The beginning of the Global War on Terrorism in 2001 drew Army Aviation again into ongoing combat.
 Events in Afghanistan and Iraq have reaffirmed the qualities that caused the creation of Organic Army Aviation in 1942.

+On April 28, 2023, Army Chief of Staff James C. McConville ordered all pilots, except those participating in critical missions, to undergo extra training after two deadly accidents involving Army helicopters, killing 12 soldiers.